hombit/geo302/README.md

 host = "127.0.0.1:8080" # address to listen
-ip_headers = ["x-forwarded-for"] # optional headers to get client's IP, the first available is used ip_header_recursive = true # each haeder could have multiple IPs. true: get the first ip in the header, false: get the last one healthckeck_interval = 5 # healthcheck interval in seconds log_level = "info" # logging level response_headers = { <header>: "<VALUE>" } # a pairs of header key-values to add to the server reply threads = 2 # number of threads to use, requires compile-time support.
+ip_headers = ["x-forwarded-for"] # optional headers to get client's IP, the first available is used ip_header_recursive = true # each haeder could have multiple IPs. true: get the first ip in the header, false: get the last one log_level = "info" # logging level response_headers = { <header>: "<VALUE>" } # a pairs of header key-values to add to the server reply threads = 2 # number of threads to use, requires compile-time support.
 Special value "cores" means number of available CPU cores

+# Health-check settings
+[healthcheck]
+interval = 5 # sleep time between check requests in seconds timeout = 3 # request timeout in seconds

 # Geo-IP database configuration
 [geoip]